microbus-io/fabric/docs/tech/envars.md

 ## Logging

-Setting the `MICROBUS_LOG_DEBUG` environment variable to any non-empty value is required for microservice to log debug-level messages.
+Setting the `MICROBUS_LOG_DEBUG` environment variable to any non-empty value is required for microservices to [log](../blocks/logging.md) debug-level messages.

 ## Distributed Tracing